thealphacubicle/boston-core-mcp/README.md

 # Boston Core MCP

-Boston Core MCP is a collection of Model Context Protocol (MCP) servers created by the City of Boston Department of Innovation and Technology (DoIT).
-These servers give large language models and agentic tools safe, read-only access to trusted data so that staff, residents, and partners can explore civic information in conversational workflows.
+Boston Core MCP is a Model Context Protocol (MCP) server created by the City of Boston Department of Innovation and Technology (DoIT).
+The server gives large language models and agentic tools safe, read-only access to Boston's open data portal so that staff, residents, and partners can explore civic information in conversational workflows.

 ## Overview

-This repository now includes three MCP servers:

-- Boston Open Data – wraps the City's CKAN instance for dataset discovery and DataStore queries.
+This repository includes the Boston Open Data MCP server, which wraps the City's CKAN instance (`https://data.boston.gov`) for dataset discovery and DataStore queries.
+The server provides safe, read-only access to Boston's open data portal through a set of well-defined tools.
-- MBTA – integrates the MBTA v3 API for real-time transit data and metadata.
-- U.S. Census – exposes selected Census Bureau endpoints (ACS and 2020 Decennial PL).

-Each toolset is designed with clear contracts, conservative limits, and descriptive outputs to make integrations predictable for AI assistants.
+The toolset is designed with clear contracts, conservative limits, and descriptive outputs to make integrations predictable for AI assistants.

 Key characteristics: